-When we begin work on a client’s dental website, we always start with the architecture of the website pages – the content outline.
+When we begin work on a clients’ dental websites, we always start with the architecture of the website pages – the content outline.
 And right there, as the first navigation item, you might expect to find the word “HOME.”
 Clearly this isn’t home as we all know it, the cozy warm place you go to retreat from the world – this is your landing page, the first page visitors land on.
-The homepage is just a starting point, and the goal of any great homepage is to motivate the user to continue browsing your website.
+The homepage is just a starting point, and the goal of any great homepage is to motivate the user to continue browsing your dental site.
 Your visitors have already been to the homepage, so why would you want the first link to take them there again?
 A “Home” button simply serves as a reminder of where they have been.

 Helping visitors navigate dental websites effectively

 We all know that people read left to right and top to bottom – at least in Western culture.
 It seems to have become part of our makeup.
 That means, logically speaking, if a visitor lands on the homepage and the navigation is ordered by importance, it should facilitate their visit by guiding them on to services or a new patient information webpage.

 Some dentists worry their patients will get lost if they land on a page other than the homepage, but that may be giving your visitors too little credit.
 The truth is, most people know that clicking the logo will return them to the homepage.
 By now this is intuitive to almost any web user.
 And if they don’t click on the logo, they will click on the back button.

 The homepage shouldn’t say anything that the rest of the website doesn’t say.
 There is no need for visitors to keep going back home.
 Your visitors aren’t teenagers.
 You don’t need to make them a meal and do their laundry.
 You need to make them want what you are offering.
 Keep them moving through and out the door of your website… and running toward a phone to make an appointment!

 The goal of any dental website is to turn users into patients